-- Considers impact at 31 December 2017 based on equity allocation disclosed only.
-No allowance made for change in value of other assets, such as investment funds or diversified growth funds containing equity holdings affected by the fall. - Considers impact at 31 December 2017 based on asset allocation disclosed for bond investments, LDI and annuity contracts.
+Considers impact at 31 December 2017 based on equity allocation disclosed only.
+No allowance made for change in value of other assets, such as investment funds or diversified growth funds containing equity holdings affected by the fall.

+Considers impact at 31 December 2017 based on discount rate sensitivities and asset allocation to bond investments disclosed only.
+No allowance made for LDI strategies, which would lessen the impact.